Superalgos/Superalgos/README.md

 ## Layers

-The Superalgos Desktop App is an open system, meaning anyone can build layers for the _Charting System_.
-So far—with our current limited manpower—we have created several Indicator Layers described below, along with a few Simulation and Execution Layers described further down this document.
+The Superalgos Desktop App is an open system, meaning anyone can build layers for the Charts.
+So far—with our current limited manpower—we have created several indicator layers described below, along with a few simulation and execution Layers described further down this document.

 ### Indicator Layers